TITLE 68: PROFESSIONS AND OCCUPATIONS

 iv) The number of hours actually attended in each topic;

 v) The date of the program;

 B) The sponsor shall maintain these records for not less than 5 years.

 7) The licensed sponsor shall be responsible for assuring verified continued attendance at each program.
 No renewal applicant shall receive credit for time not actually spent attending the program.

 8) Upon the failure of a licensed sponsor to comply with any of the foregoing requirements, the Division, after notice to the sponsor and hearing before and recommendation by the Board pursuant to the Administrative Hearing Rules (see 68 Ill.
 Adm.
-Code 1110) shall thereafter refuse to accept CE credit for attendance at or participation in any of that sponsor's CE programs until such time as the Division receives reasonably satisfactory assurances of compliance with this Section.
+Code 1110) shall thereafter refuse to accept CE credit for attendance at or participation in any of that sponsor's CE programs until the Division receives reasonably satisfactory assurances of compliance with this Section.

-d) Continuing Education Earned in Other Jurisdictions
+d) CE Earned in Other Jurisdictions

 1) If a licensee has earned CE hours in another jurisdiction from a nonapproved sponsor for which he/she will be claiming credit toward full compliance in Illinois, that applicant shall submit an application along with a $20 processing fee prior to taking the program or 90 days prior to the expiration date of the license.
 The Board shall review and recommend approval or disapproval of this program using the criteria set forth in this Section.